-The viewing was held at Hartsell Funeral Home in Midland on March 8th, 2002.
-An estimated 3,000 people waited in line for up to four hours to pay their respects to Firefighter Josh B. Earley and his family.
-The funeral was held on March 9th, 2002 at Bethel United Methodist Church in Midland.
+An estimated 3,000 people waited in line for up to four hours to pay their respects to Firefighter Josh B. Earley and his family at Hartsell Funeral Home in Midland on March 8.
+The funeral was held on March 9 at Bethel United Methodist Church in Midland.
 Hundreds of people who were touched by Josh gathered to see him laid to rest.
 Many of those at the funeral were emergency service workers from different departments.
 The church was packed inside with standing room only and some still had to stand outside and listen to the services.
 Charlotte Fire Battalion Chief Mike Wilson reflected on memories about Firefighter Josh B. Earley.
 Chief Wilson said "Earley loved every aspect of being a fireman and performed his duties well.
 He lived it and breathed it."
 As the services came to an end emotions ran high as Chief Wilson officially relieved Josh from his duties by saying "Firefighter Josh B. Earley, you are officially and honorably relieved of duty.
 Well done, son.
 Take up and go home."

-The walk from the church to the cemetery was a somber one.
 Earley's casket was placed on the back of Charlotte Fire Department Engine 27 and followed by hundreds of uniformed firefighters.
 The only sounds heard were the bagpipes playing.
-When the Engine company came to a stop beside the burial site people gathered around for a short graveside service, where Taps was played.
-Earley's parents were presented with a folded American Flag.
-Overcome by emotion, everyone cried as his mother placed her hands on the casket and said "I love you Josh and I'll see you in heaven."
+When the engine company came to a stop beside the burial site people gathered around for a short graveside service, where Taps was played.
+Earley's parents were presented with a folded American flag.
+Overcome by emotion, everyone cried as his mother placed her hands on the casket and said, "I love you, Josh, and I'll see you in heaven."